cmaclell/human-like-learning-2024/aaai24-ss.md

 human-like learning.
 This in turn should promote additional research in this important area.
 If there is sufficient interest, we will organize a publication (e.g., a journal special issue) that reports results from the event.

-## Abstract Submissions

-Authors will submit abstracts, which the organizing committee will use to decide on session topics and presentations.
-Abstracts will also be shared with attendees before the start of the symposium.
-Authors of submissions that are not presented as talks will be invited to participate in a poster session during the first day.
-In choosing presenters, the committee will give preference to submissions that are more closely aligned to the overarching theme, while also trying to give coverage to different aspects of the theme.

-As mentioned earlier, please use the [AAAI Author Kit](https://aaai.org/authorkit24-2/) for your abstract submission, to ensure formatting across submissions is consistent.
-There is no explicit requirement on length and no anonymization is required.
-We envision that submissions could be as short as 1 paragraph and probably no more than 1-2 pages.
-They can be brief, but should provide sufficient detail for the organizing committee to determine the focus and substance of your proposed talk for planning purposes.

-Please submit abstracts via [easychair](https://easychair.org/my/conference?conf=sss24).

 ## Symposium Organizers